jbxamora/DALL-E-Clone/README.md

 # DALL-E-Clone

-DALL-E-Clone is a web application that uses OpenAI's DALL-E API to generate images from textual descriptions.
+This is a web application that uses OpenAI's DALL-E API to generate images from textual descriptions.

 ## Table of Contents